 In Phase 6, the completed sculpture will be painted to match the colors of the original Delaware statue.

-Rendering of Delaware sculpture museum installation (artist: Abby McCloud)
+Museum installation rendering (artist: Abby McCloud)

 Thank you to the following project partners: